React Tutorials

 Calling the same API from different buttons

-Consider the scenario where you have a button inside a form which calls an API on click.
+Consider the scenario where you have a button inside a form that calls an API on click.
 Your code might look like the following:

 import React from "react";